angarsky/diveintopython/learn/modules/popular_modules.md

 plt.show()
 ```

-This will create a simple line graph with `X-axis` labeled as 'X-axis' and `Y-axis` labeled as 'Y-axis'.
+This will create a simple line graph with `X-axis` labeled as 'X-axis' and `Y-axis` labeled as `Y-axis`.

 Plotly is another popular Python Graphics library that can create interactive visualizations.
 Here's an example of how to create an interactive scatter plot using Plotly: